krsoninikhil/store/README.md

    - Promotion means discount on the product price i.e. offer
    - Promotions are run by a store for any of the products it might have
    - A store can have multiple offers for the same product
-   - A store is owned by a retailer and can have products from any brand
+   - A store belongs to a retailer and can have products from any brand
    - A user can have only one store, i.e. one to one mapping
    - Offer is create by the owner of the store